• Skip to Content

 Total Hours12

-Upon graduation, all Bachelor of Science students in Robotics Engineering will have acquired the:
+Upon graduation, all Bachelor of Science in Robotics Engineering students will have:

 Dual Degree Programs